 This pizza is a great way to change up your average tomato sauce-based pizza.
 Because, let’s face it, tomato sauce–no matter how good–can get old on pizza after a while.
 That’s why I like to add alfredo or pesto sauces into my pizza sauce arsenal.
 I made this pizza the other day and it turned out to be fantastic.
-I used my go-to pizza dough recipe that never fails.

 With this pizza, the tangy, creamy goat cheese is complemented by the juicy, sweet fresh tomatoes and the crisp, delicate spinach.
 The flavors are reminiscent of a Greek or Mediterranean style pizza and could easily be adapted by changing out the goat cheese for feta and adding some Kalamata olives.
 I made fresh pesto for this as well which I would strongly recommend.